-After initializing the computation with calls to the BACOLI95\INIT and SETSOL, the main program calls BACOLI95.
+The main program first initializes the computation with calls to the BA-COLI95_INIT and SETSOL, and then calls BACOLI95.
 The solver returns with an indication that one of the roots has been found.
-For this example it turns out that the root of the gstop function component, $U_3(0.2, t) - 0.24$ , is found for $t \approx 1.2008$ .
-The main program writes out the solution and then calls BACOLI95 again in order to continue the computation.
+(The specific root that has been found is specified by the solver.)
+For this example, the first root that is found corresponds to the gstop function component, $U_3(0.2, t) - 0.24$, and this root is found for $t \approx 1.2008$.
+The main program writes out the solution for this event time.
 See Figure 2 for a plot of the solution at the time of this first event.
-Since the problem has not changed a warm start can be employed.
+The main program then calls BACOLI95 again in order to continue the computation.
+Since the problem has not changed, a warm start can be employed.
 BACOLI95 returns a second time with an indication that a root has been found.
-In this case the root of the gstop function component, $U_4(0.2, t) - 0.24$ , is found for $t \approx 1.8816$ .
+In this case the root of the gstop function component, $U_4(0.2, t) - 0.24$, is found for $t \approx 1.8816$.
 The solution at this time is then printed out and the computation is terminated.
 See Figure 3 for a plot of the solution at the time of the second event.